The world famous Porcupine Rim ride is a must-do on any mountain bike bucket list and is a classic Moab ride.

 The ride is a true backcountry experience.
 More than once, a supposed shortcut across open country has led to dire consequences.
 Carry plenty of water and food and be prepared to be out longer than you expect.

-The route ends near the Negro Bill Canyon Trailhead where you can shuttle into town with a vehicle or pedal back along the highway.
+The route ends near the Grandstaff Canyon Trailhead where you can shuttle into town with a vehicle or pedal back along the highway.

 From here the route is rolling and ledgy giving riders a chance to spin their legs before hitting a short technical climb.
 Enjoy shady pinion pines at the top to refuel and grab a drink of water - a very welcome rest on a sunny day.